filippopiconese/AD-psw-is-expiring/AD Password is about to expire/README.md

 - It checks if delta falls within certain threshold days (30, 25, 20, 15, 10, or 5 days before expiry).
 - If the number of days falls within the specified threshold and the user's password doesn't expire, it prepares an email body using the PrepareMailBody function and sends an email notification to the user's email address using the SendMail function.
 - If the number of days is within 5 days of expiry, it sets a flag ($addCCUser) to TRUE to set a carbon copy (CC) email.

+### Output
+An email is sent to the recipient and any cc emails if the AD password expires soon.